SexChrLab/RodentAddiction/README.md

 - Finish filling out all_manifest.xlsx, and then split into experiment-specific .csv files
 - Change extension of .py files to be .snk or .snakefile
 - Create differential expression scripts
-- Make .txt files for Carpenter data with original file sizes
-- Change file and directory paths to account for running in /data/CEM/